 Ryan: Custom landing tab.

 Jen: It’s actually a page, a landing page inside of Facebook.
 Then you can create a thumbnail image which sits right below your timeline picture.
 There’s usually three or four unique thumbnails there.
-One is photos and then the other three you can customize.
+One is photos and then the other three you can customise.

 Ryan: Okay.
 The idea that you mentioned about having a custom page that just has your videos on I think is a great idea because someone might just be in the mood to watch video and they can find them all straight away.